storm1er/ha_integration_parcelsapp/README.md

 1. Your ParcelsApp API key (obtainable from [parcelsapp.com/dashboard](https://parcelsapp.com/dashboard))
 2. Your destination country (the name of your country in your native language)
+3. If you are getting errors, make sure you have answered the email sent from parcelsapp to confirm your account.
+It may have gone to spam.

 ## Usage